kristenvaccaro/human-ai/assignments.md

 # Assignments - Fall 2025

-There will be four forms of assessment over the quarter: class participation (20%), programming&design assignments (30%), a presentation or learning activity (30%), and a final exam (20%).
+There will be four forms of assessment over the quarter: class participation (20%), programming&design assignments (30%), a presentation with a video summary and learning activity (30%), and a final exam (20%).
 All deadlines are given in PT.

 ## Class Participation